GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/navigation/chat-channel-list-router.md

 ### `showChannel(for:)`

-Shows the view controller with messages for the provided cid.
+Shows the view controller with messages for the provided `cid`.

 ``` swift
 open func showChannel(for cid: ChannelId)